 As I was making cyanotypes of some of this material in the wet lab at the University of Sydney, I would text Annie a picture of the print to see if she could recognise what I was working on.
 Every time she was able to correctly identify the shell species without hesitation.
 To me this illustrated how knowledge is acquired and embodied through practices of doing.
 And in Annie’s case after years of sifting through fragments of shell, she was able to discern individual species simply from their stencilled trace.
 In the series of diptychs on display I hope to synthesise the archaeological sorting process by depicting what they start out with, a mess of entangled materials, and the results they end up with, an identifiable and ordered set of data.

-I will post more work as the collaboration progresses but a series of 5 diptychs is currently showing in The Fellows at the ANU School of Art & Design gallery.
+A series of 5 diptychs is currently showing in The Fellows at the ANU School of Art & Design gallery.